 An employee who is denied commissions or bonuses may be able to proceed with a breach of contract claim and, under appropriate circumstances, fraud.
 Under

 How to Recover Unpaid Commissions and Bonuses

 - Get your commission/bonus agreement in writing!

 - If you can't get it in writing, e-mail the company confirming the relevant commission/bonus terms of the parties' understanding.
-Be sure to ask the company's representative to reply immediately if your written description of the parties' agreement is not correct.
+Be sure to confirm whether you will be paid commission/bonus monies in the event of termination.
+Kindly ask the company's representative to reply immediately if your written description of the parties' agreement is not accurate.

 - Keep a copy of your written commission/bonus agreement at home.